con2/harakka/docs/JWT-and-roles.md

-# JWT and Roles in Storage & Booking App
+# JWT and Roles in Harakka App

 This document describes the JWT (JSON Web Token) authentication flow and role-based authorization system used in the Harakka Application.